airavata-courses/airavata-courses.github.io/lectures.md

 * Guest Lecture: Jetstream and OpenStack

 ###  Lecture 18 - October 26th
-* Topic: Clusters and Supercomputers
+* Topic: Airavata installation hackathon, course help session

 ###  Lecture 19 - October 31st
 * Goal: students will understand the use of REST in science gateways and distributed systems.